Winter (2009 film): Plot

 Shyama believes there is some supernatural cause at play and urges Ramdas to move to another house.
 Ramdas, who is against superstition, dismisses her concerns and consults Dr Vinod.
 Dr Vinod advises him to consult a Vastu shastra expert.
 The Vastu astrologer visits and assesses the house.
 After sensing that Ramdas does not believe him, he explains that Vastu is more of a science than superstition, and that he utilises knowledge about air pressure movements, furniture placement, heat and light etc. to remove problems caused by bad placements.
 He explains away the incidents such as the spontaneous fire being the cause of improperly placed window panes, and conducts his procedures to make the house safer.
-Though initially skeptical, Ramdas is convinced as he notices the changes in the house's atmosphere after the Vastu ritual is complete.
+Though initially sceptical, Ramdas is convinced as he notices the changes in the house's atmosphere after the Vastu ritual is complete.

-The family's experience at the house improves as the mysterious incidents come to a halt after the vastu ritual.
+The family's experience at the house improves as the mysterious incidents come to a halt after the Vastu ritual.
 However, one night, Ramdas sees an apparition outside a window and is disturbed.
 Later, Ramdas plans to take his family to a movie and leaves Gopalan home alone at night.
-Gopalan is seeing being stalked by a shadowy presence as he moves about the house.
+Gopalan is being stalked by a shadowy presence as he moves about the house.
 Upon investigating a crashing sound upstairs, he is shown being chased by an unseen presence and runs out of the house.
 He runs into Stalin, who keeps him company until Ramdas returns.
 Gopalan insists that the house is haunted and decides to go back to his hometown.

 Ramdas takes Stalin aside and asks him the history of the house.
 Stalin admits that the house belonged to the murderer behind the old serial killings, who was also his son.
 He says he does not want to believe in superstition, but he insists that he had confirmed his son's death.
 Later, Ramdas is called by the villagers to attend a patient who is sick.
 On the way back, he feels like he is being chased by an unknown presence, and sees various bad omens.
 Thoroughly disturbed, Ramdas takes a day off.
 He confides in his colleague Dr. Sandeep, who helps him look for a new house.
 Later, the family dog is found with his neck sliced, in the same way as the murder victims many years ago.
 Ramdas finds a new house to rent, and is told that he will need to wait a couple of weeks before he can move in.